Top 7 TMT Investment Banking Interview Questions and AnswersPublished:

 - More advanced accounting and valuation questions that are largely outside of the traditional IB prep guides;

 - TMT-specific questions to try to see if interviewees truly understand what TMT actually covers.

 Ultimately, the entire purpose behind the creation of this site has been to try to help candidates be able to answer these two types of questions.

 Because when both of us went through our summer analyst interviews a few years ago, we felt that there were no practical resources out there to really help us quickly get up to speed on what TMT M&A involved.

 Luckily we were able to finagle our way through the process.
 But interviews have only become more difficult over the past few years.

 In this post we'll be covering the two types of questions mentioned above: advanced technicals and TMT-specific interview questions.
-If you've enjoyed these questions - and are looking for 300+ more just like them - then you can check out the TMT Interview Package or continue poking around the site.
+If you've enjoyed these questions - and are looking for 300+ more just like them - then you can check out the TMT Interview Bundle or continue poking around the site.